aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/array_functions/array_functions.md

 };
 ```

-How about implementing it in a reversed way (we have to consider more about arguments when calling both them):
+How about implementing it in a reversed way (we have to consider more about arguments when calling both of them):

 ```js
 _.without = function(array) {